By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 I just don't think that using proxy servers is worth the hassle.

-Am I doing anything illegal by using a mirror site link?
+Am I doing anything illegal by using such a site link?

-No. Simply using an alternative link to bet365.com is not breaking any laws whatsoever.
+No. Simply using such a link to bet365.com is not breaking any laws whatsoever.
 In my experience, Bet365 is an incredibly well-run and organised company that does its utmost to abide by relevant laws.

 What Happens if One of the Site Links is Blocked?